reble/llvm/sycl/doc/design/CommandGraph.md

 then passes the CG object to the scheduler, and a `sycl::event` object representing the command-group is returned.

-However during graph construction, inside `hander::finalize()` we prevent the CG object from being submitted for execution as normal, and store CG in the graph as a new node instead.
+However during graph construction, inside `hander::finalize()` the CG object is not submitted for execution as normal, but stored in the graph as a new node instead.

 When a user adds a node to a graph using the explicit `command_graph<modifiable>::add()` API passing a CGF, in our graph runtime